layoutBox/StackViewLayout/README.md

 <a name="stackview"></a>
 ## StackView class

-`StackView` is the main component of the StackViewLayout framework.
+* StackView class **inherits from UIView**:

-`StackView` class inherits from UIView, and thus it can be added has a subview and layouted has any other UIView.
+	* So, it can be added has a subview and layouted has any other UIView.

-StackView inherits from UIView, so it supports all visual tweaks, including backgroundColor, layer borders, rounded corners, ....
+	* It also means it supports all visual tweaks, including backgroundColor, layer borders, rounded corners, ....
 Which is not the case for an UIStackView.
+* StackView **doesn't have an internal list of items** (as [`UIStackView.arrangedSubviews`](https://developer.apple.com/documentation/uikit/uistackview/1616232-arrangedsubviews)), it simply layout all views from its `UIView.subviews` array.
+* StackView layout all visible views (`isHidden = false`) from its `UIView.subviews` array.

 <a name="stackview_layout"></a>